union-imgcross icon

 Onboarding & Agreements

-• Introduce the new employee to the company and colleagues.
-Get them acquainted with the Denmark culture and make them feel at ease.
+1. Introduce the new employee to the company and colleagues.

 Onboarding checklist

-Keep this checklist handy while onboarding an employee hired through Employer of Record Denmark:
+Keep this checklist handy while onboarding an employee hired through an employer of record in Denmark:

 • Send a warm welcome mail.

-• Plan an orientation for the employee.
+• Plan an employee orientation.
 This can either be in-person or virtual.

-• Assign a mentor who can guide the employee through the process.
+• Assign a mentor to guide the employee through the process.

 • Arrange an introductory session.

-• Discuss the responsibilities that you are expecting the employee to fulfill.
+• Discuss the responsibilities you expect the employee to fulfill.

-• Gather feedback on the onboarding process and address any concerns that the employee may be having.
+• Gather feedback on the onboarding process and address any concerns that the employee may report.

 Read more

-Short-Stay Visa You can be granted a short-stay visa to Denmark for several reasons.
+Short-Stay Visa You can obtain a short-stay visa in Denmark for several reasons.
 These visas are not restricted to tourism but allow you to visit relatives and family in Denmark.
 Up to 90 days

 Business Visa Denmark also generally grants business visas in the short term.
-You need to demonstrate that you will be visiting Denmark for business-related activities and the duration of these activities in the country.
-This can be done through invitation letters and other documentation.
+You must demonstrate that you will be visiting Denmark for business-related activities and detail the duration of your activities in the country.
+This can be done via invitation letters and other forms of documentation.
 Up to 90 days

-Long-Stay Visa The long-stay visa to Denmark is generally granted only on a case-by-case basis.
-You need to demonstrate that you will require visits to Denmark multiple times for a short duration.
-Getting this visa is generally easier if you are an EU citizen.
+Long-Stay Visa Denmark’s long-stay visa is granted only on a case-by-case basis.
+You must demonstrate that you will require multiple visits to Denmark for short durations.
+Obtaining this visa is generally easier if you are an EU citizen.
 Up to 5 years, in which you can be in Denmark for a total of 90 out of every 180 continuous days

-Work Visa Citizens of the European Union do not need the visa required to work in Denmark, but it is essential for all other nationalities.
-The employer generally applies for the work visa for Denmark on behalf of the employee or at least sponsors it.
+Work Visa Citizens of the European Union don’t need a visa to work in Denmark, but it’s essential for all other nationalities.
+The employer generally sponsors or applies for a work visa on behalf of the employee.
 Up to 4 years

 Payroll & Taxes in Denmark

-Setting up payrolls in Denmark must be done completely under local laws and regulations.
-This includes incorporating all the payroll benefits and provisions you are legally bound to provide your employees.
+Setting up payroll in Denmark requires thorough compliance with local laws and regulations.
+This includes incorporating all the benefits and provisions you are legally bound to provide your employees.

 How to pay employees in Denmark